-Factual or expert witnesses appointed by the parties may, instead of giving oral evidence before the court, give sworn depositions before a judge of a piece, a notary public or, if outside Greece, before a Greek consular authority.
-The opponent must be summoned to such depositions before two working days and he is entitled to obtain a copy prior to trial.
-Non-compliance to the procedural requirements renders the depositions inadmissible.
+Factual or expert witnesses appointed by the parties may, instead of giving oral evidence before the court, give sworn depositions before a justice of the peace, a notary public or, if outside Greece, before a Greek consular authority.
+The opponent must be summoned to such depositions two working days in advance and is entitled to obtain a copy prior to trial.
+Non-compliance with the procedural requirements renders the depositions inadmissible.
 There are restrictions to the number of sworn depositions (articles 421-424 of GCCP).